rails/rails/guides/source/association_basics.md

 If you want to set up a one-to-one relationship between two models, you'll need to add `belongs_to` to one, and `has_one` to the other.
 How do you know which is which?

-The distinction is in where you place the foreign key (it goes on the table for the class declaring the `belongs_to` association), but you should give some thought to the actual meaning of the data as well.
-The `has_one` relationship says that one of something is yours - that is, that something points back to you.
-For example, it makes more sense to say that a supplier owns an account than that an account owns a supplier.
-This suggests that the correct relationships are like this:
+The distiction lies in the placement of the foreign key, which goes on the table of the class declaring the `belongs_to` association.
+However, it’s essential to understand the semantics to determine the correct associations:

+- `belongs_to`: This association indicates that the current model contains the foreign key and is a child in the relationship.
+It references another model, implying that each instance of this model is linked to one instance of the other model.
+- `has_one`: This association indicates that the current model is the parent in the relationship, and it owns one instance of the other model.

+For example, consider a scenario with suppliers and their accounts.
+It makes more sense to say that a supplier has/owns an account (where the supplier is the parent) rather than an account has/owns a supplier.
+Therefore, the correct associations would be:

+- A supplier has one account.
+- An account belongs to one supplier.

+Here is how you can define these associations in Rails:

 ```ruby
 class Supplier < ApplicationRecord